Herbert-Gao/Herbert-Gao.github.io/content/_index.md

   - block: markdown
     content:
       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+          My research interests mainly focus on the application of machine learning and deep learning in the field of vehicle engineering.
+          I am also interested in the application of embodied intelligence.
+          ROS and RTOS are closely related to my research.
+          More interesting things a
     design:
       columns: '1'
   - block: collection